 Our campus-wide Minerva House system is a unique way of blending academic, social and residential interests.
 All students and faculty are assigned to one of the seven houses, where the overstuffed couches beckon, and discussions on anything from Euclid to YouTube inspire lively debate.

 Many professors teach first-year preceptorials in their Minerva Houses, and some upperclass students live on the residential floors above the common areas.
-With a generous programming budget, the Minervas host hundred of student events each year, created and run by student house leaders.
+With a generous programming budget, the Minervas host hundreds of events each year, created and run by student house leaders.